syncfusion-content/javascript-docs/js/DropDownTree/Textmode.md

 ![](TextMode_images/fullpath.png)

-## TextMode with fullPathDelimeter
+## TextMode with fullPathDelimiter

 Each selected item’s text is appended to the textbox with parent separated by delimiter “/”, by default.
 This is enabled by assigning `textMode` (enum).
-You can customize the delimiter option by using the [`fullPathDelimeter`](https://help.syncfusion.com/api/js/ejdropdowntree#members:fullPathDelimeter) property.
+You can customize the delimiter option by using the [`fullPathDelimiter`](https://help.syncfusion.com/api/js/ejdropdowntree#members:fullpathdelimiter) property.

 {% highlight html %}